 The test requires a blood draw.
-Also, the blood has to be handled in a special way or else the test has to be repeated.
-Finally, acceptance of this test is not fully mainstream yet which limits its usefulness in all compliance settings (although this will change over time).
+Also, the blood has to be handled in a special way or else the QuantiFERON test has to be repeated.
+Finally, acceptance of this test is not fully mainstream yet although acceptance is increasing.

 The cost of the QuantiFERON test ranges widely.
 Test costs can range from $150 to $500+.